massimopizzol/moutreach/_posts/2022-04-08-story-of-a-course.markdown

 The point of this post is: **it takes time** to make a good course.

-Also, a big **thank you** to all the students, I hope the course as as useful and enjoyable to you as it was to me.
+Also, a big **thank you** to all the students, I hope the course was just as useful and enjoyable to you as it was to me.